RobertsLab/sams-notebook/drafts/2020-04-22-Gene-Expression---C.bairdi-Pairwise-DEG-Comparisons-with-2019-RNAseq-using-Trinity-Salmon-EdgeR-on-Mox.md

 - cold-warm

 It will identify differentially expressed genes with >=2-fold log change in expression and a false discovery rate of <=0.05.
-Additionally, it will perform gene ontology (GO) enrichment analysis.
+Additionally, it will perform gene ontology (GO) enrichment analysis using GOseq.

 As a brief aside, I'm pretty stoked about the SBATCH script below!
 It automates FastQ file selection for each comparison, creates appropriately named subdirectories and creates proper Trinity samples list file needed.